ombudev/modupe/README.md

-# modupe
+# Modupe
-A fictional React Developer portfolio website built with built using React and Bulma CSS.
+A fictional React Developer portfolio website built using React and Bulma CSS.
 It is designed to be simple and intuitive for users to navigate.

 ## Built With